FindMalek/website/README.md

    Marks a new version or release of the project, specifying the version number.

 Feel free to explore my portfolio and see these commit types in action!
-If you have any questions or want to collaborate, don't hesitate to [CONTACT ME].
+If you have any questions or want to collaborate, don't hesitate to malekgarahellalbus@gmail.com.